 The term ‘mental health problems’ is one that covers a range of experiences and situations.
 Mental health could be viewed as an ongoing journey, from mental well-being through to a severe and enduring mental illness.
 We all experience changes in our mental health state, influenced by social, personal, financial and other factors.
 Major life events such as a close bereavement, or leaving home, can impact significantly on how we feel about ourselves, and can lead to depression and anxiety.

 How do we know that BOP actually works?

 The scheme originated in Cardiff in 2004, and has spread to many other local authority areas, where it has proved popular with patients and health professionals.
-In Warwickshire BOP was initially piloted in the North of the county, and is now being extended across the county in partnership Warwickshire’s Community and Voluntary Sector and NHS Warwickshire.
+In the BOP survey (November 2012 – February 2013) over three quarters of respondents strongly agreed that they found the BOP material helpful.Books on Prescription: survey summary 2012-13 (PDF, 39.47 KB)

 How will BOP be evaluated?

-The BOP scheme is monitored and reviewed by a Steering Group of representatives from partner organisations, who will look at the numbers of books borrowed and prescribed.
+The BOP scheme is monitored and reviewed by a Steering Group of representatives from partner organisations.
+They look at the number of books borrowed and prescribed, feedback from prescribers and users, and any suggestions for new titles on an annual basis.
 BOP users can add their comments on the books via the Rate and Review link on the BOP webpage.
 The Steering Group will review the comments and use of the books, together with any suggestions for new titles on a six-monthly basis.
 In addition, the group is keen to receive any feedback on the service both from prescribers and BOP users – for contact details see Contact Us below.